kubermatic/docs/content/kubermatic/master/advanced/addons/_index.en.md

 #### Configure KKP

 It's now time to configure KKP to use your Docker image instead of its default, and to tell it about your new addon.
+By default, the KKP Operator will use the KKP version for the Docker image tag (so if you configure `docker.io/example/my-addons` as the repository, the final image name will be `docker.io/example/my-addons:KKP_VERSION`).
+To help with developing custom addons, it is however possible to define an additional suffix for the image tag, which will be appended to the KKP version with a dash (i.e. `docker.io/example/my-addons:KKP_VERSION-YOUR_SUFFIX`).

+This versioning scheme ensures that admins can easily roll out new Docker images for their addons, but also that updating the Docker image is not accidentally forgotten when updating KKP itself.

 Edit the KubermaticConfiguration and update the Docker repository for example for Kubernetes:

 ```yaml
 spec: